 God withdrew, but humans live through the grace of God whose breath constantly awakens them so that they will not fall asleep or fall back to where they came from.
 Should the Spirit abandon the human race, within a few minutes, or generations, Adam would return to dust: Adam, that is, you and me; as well as families, and societies.
-We may proclaim the death of God, but in fact, men and women without God are the ones who die with all their works.
+Some may say that God is dead, but in fact, men and women without God are the ones who die with all their works.

-What is the meaning of the tree of the knowledge of good and evil?
+What is the meaning of the tree of the Knowledge of Good and Evil (v.
+9)?
 Good and evil mean this: what is good and useful and what is not.
 So this tree is the tree of wisdom, of the art of living and of being happy.
 God opens up a road of wisdom before humankind, but human beings are free.
 Will they refuse to travel that road, not to be the ones who know and decide authoritatively what will be good for them?

-It is not good for Man to be alone (2:18).
+It is not good for man to be alone (v.
+18).
 God, who does not know solitude, created both sexes, not as a necessary means to communicate life, but so that the two might be united in love, the gift of self and shared happiness.

-He did not find among them a helper like himself (2:20).
+He did not find among them a helper like himself (v.
+20).
 The parade of animals prepares us to discover the unique value of Woman: she is his companion and not his servant.

-Adam fell asleep (2:21) so that God might work out a transmutation in him: he would become one in two persons; and this will be a new birth for each one of them.
+Adam fell asleep (v.
+21) so that God might work out a transmutation in him: he would become one in two persons; and this will be a new birth for each one of them.

-She shall be called woman.
+She shall be called woman (v.
+23).
 In Hebrew the words man and woman begin with the same syllable, a symbol of their profound kinship.
-On this subject, see Mt 2:15; Lk 8:1; 1 Cor 7:4; 7:10; Eph 5:31.
+On this subject, see Malachi 2:15; 1 Corinthians 7:4, 10; Ephesians 5:31.

-That is why man leaves his father and mother.
+That is why man leaves his father and mother (v.
+24).
 Jewish custom required a woman to leave her family in order to enter in her husband's clan.
-Yet, people recalled that in ancient the earth, but a mist went up from the 3:20 earth and watered the surface of the Ps earth.
-104:
+Yet, people recalled that in ancient times, it was the opposite: the husband was the one who entered into the woman's clan.
+In fact, both are running the risk of separating themselves from the family milieu in order to establish a new social unity.